PaxtonTerryDev/log-writer/README.md

 # LogRider

 The name is inspired by Hog Rider, the best Clash of Clans troop.
-Also, the name `LogWriter` was already taken.
+Also, the name `Log` was already taken.
 Don't worry though, I named everything else normally!
-The name is inspired by Hog Rider, the best Clash of Clans troop.
-Also, the name `LogWriter` was already taken.
-Don't worry though, I named everything else normally!

 A TypeScript class-aware logging library that provides clear context in log outputs with flexible configuration options.

-`LogWriter` is designed for object-oriented codebases where understanding the source of a log message is critical.
+`Log` is designed for object-oriented codebases where understanding the source of a log message is critical.
 It's lightweight, performant, and easy to integrate into any project.

 ## Features